What does it take to truly thrive?

 2. Thrive by Deciding to Get There When You Do

 About a year ago, I attended a Mary Kay motivational seminar to support my wife on her newest adventure.
 At first, I was leery.
-I entered the training wondering if it would be non-stop talk about pink-Cadillacs, pink-shirts, and pink-makeup.
+I entered the training wondering if it would be non-stop talk about pink Cadillacs, pink shirts, and pink makeup.
 However, much to my delight, the speaker was incredible!
 One particular phrase he said stuck with me.
 After being bombarded with questions like, “When will I reach such and such a goal?” the speaker replied, “Don’t worry when you will get there, just keep doing the things you know you need to do to succeed, and you’ll get there when you get there.”

-The statement, “You’ll get there when you do” is now one of my favorites.
+The statement, “You’ll get there when you do,” is now one of my favorites.
 It’s not especially important when we arrive as long as we make progress.
 If you and I continue to put one foot in front of the other, we will eventually reach our destination.
 Progress may not happen as quickly as we like, but eventually, we will get there.
 Getting there is what really matters.

 3. Thrive by Taking Care of You

-Big tasks such as raising children, writing a book, going back to school, and gaining a promotion at work are marathon sized jobs.
+Big tasks such as raising children, writing a book, going back to school, and gaining a promotion at work are marathon-sized jobs.
 They require much more than a sudden burst of energy.
 Because of this, taking time to recharge is 100 percent necessary.
 Currently, my wife and I are learning how to tag-team to complete important tasks.
 We are also learning to thrive by stepping away from this work to take a break.

 The idea of self-care is simple; self-care is any healthy activity that reduces stress and helps us to recharge.
-For me, this involves going for a walk, reading a book, listening to Pandora, and spending a few moments to connect with my wife.
-What I’m learning is that the busier life gets, the more important it is to continue taking small steps forward, trusting the process, understanding that I’ll get there when I do while remembering to take time to rejuvenate along the way.
+For me, this involves going for a walk, reading a book, listening to Pandora, and spending a few moments connecting with my wife.
+What I’m learning is that the busier life gets, the more important it is to continue taking small steps forward, trusting the process, and understanding that I’ll get there when I do while remembering to take time to rejuvenate along the way.